pereztr5/cyboard/README.md

 functionality for Postgres beyond what PG does out of the box.
 We use this for analytics and keeping the DB fast.

-We have used PostgreSQL **v10.3 & v10.6** with timescale **v0.11**.
+We have used PostgreSQL **v12.x, v10.6, & v10.3** with timescale **v1.4, down to
+v0.11**.
 Other versions of both (particularly newer ones) should work, as long as the db and extension are compatible.

 ### Install PostgreSQL